Walmart corporate officers and highly compensated salaried associates are eligible to take part in a Deferred Compensation Matching Plan (DCMP).

 How deferral works

-The DCMP enrollment period is typically mid-November to mid-December.
-Elections will defer salary and/or MIP earned one fiscal year in the future, for example 2023 (February 2022 – January 2023) if you are reading this in 2021.
+The DCMP enrollment period is December 1 - December 31, 2022.
+Elections will defer salary and/or MIP earned one fiscal year in the future, for example 2024 (February 2023 – January 2024).
 You are making decisions now about future expected earnings.

-Amounts deferred earn a rate of return based on the 10-year U.S. Treasury Note yield + 270 basis points (2.7%), adjusted annually.
+New for this year, participants can select from a variety of funds that provide market-based returns.
+Previously, amounts deferred could earn a rate of return based on the 10-year U.S. Treasury Note yield + 270 basis points (2.7%), adjusted annually.

 It is important to recognize the risk involved in utilizing a DCMP.
 Funds deferred are not secured.
 There is risk of becoming a creditor in the event of Walmart’s bankruptcy or insolvency.